Archaeology Discover Centre: Exhibits

 Shipwrecks: The shipwrecks exhibition explores why there are so many wrecks in the Solent area, why wrecks are seen as acting as time capsules of the past, and displays finds from Trust excavations.
 It includes the stories of HMS Pomone, HMS Invincible, the Yarmouth Roads Wreck (believed to be the Spanish Galleon Santa Lucia), and other wrecks at the Needles and Alum Bay.

 Submerged landscapes: The submerged landscapes exhibits explain the history of the Solent as a dry river valley before rising sea levels flooded it and created the strait that exists today.
 It focuses on the Trust's excavations at Bouldnor Cliff and includes artefacts recovered from the sea bed.

 Closure

-The Sunken Secrets/Archaeology Discovery Centre exhibition closed permanently in 2019, Artefacts on display have been relocated to the Maritime trusts Shipwrecks exhibition at Arreton barns on the Isle of Wight.
-The Building that housed the exhibition at Fort Victoria has been converted into a combination of Gift Shops and Exhibition Space.
+The Sunken Secrets/Archaeology Discovery Centre exhibition closed permanently in 2019.
+Artefacts on display have been relocated to the Maritime Trust's Shipwrecks exhibition at Arreton Barns, on the Isle of Wight.
+The building that housed the exhibition at Fort Victoria has been converted into a combination of gift shops and exhibition space.